-The indoor corridor also gives access to the large barn where you may have unloaded on arrival, the ground floor of which is also available for gentler indoor games.
-A regular visitor has generously donated a Table Tennis table and Darts Board, so you could bring your own bats, balls, darts, etc. There are coat hooks, lockers, hangers and boot racks in the barn for your outdoor gear and very wet clothing.
+There is a large multi-purpose barn which is available for gentler indoor games.
+There is a table tennis table and darts board.
+Please ask the Managing Warden for the equipment.
+There are coat hooks, hangers and boot racks in the barn for your outdoor gear and very wet clothing.
 The upper floor is not available to visitors.

-As we generate our own power, there may be occasions when it is unavailable.
-Low power night lights operate between dusk and dawn in the main areas including lounge, stairs and corridors, but not inside the dormitories.
-This is why we also advise you each to bring a torch.
+As we generate our own power, there may be very rare occasions when it is unavailable.
+Low power night lights operate between dusk and dawn in the main areas.
+We advise you to bring torches.

 Across the yard is the Wolfson Room - named thanks to a grant received from the Wolfson Foundation.
 This classroom/study room is available to Centre users at no extra charge (and to non-Centre users on a pay-per-day basis), but needs to be arranged with the Warden in advance.
 It is heated independently from the Centre, and we may be able to loan you some field study items, like microscopes, maps and compasses.

-Our own 2 acre field can be used for outdoor games, camping, stargazing, birdwatching, etc. Part of this field is managed as a wild meadow and part is fenced off as a garden, so please heed any signs or marked areas, and be aware of any livestock.
-The garden also houses our wigloo (see Activities page) which your younger members may enjoy playing in.
+Our own 2 acre field can be used for outdoor games, camping, stargazing, birdwatching, etc. Part of this field is fenced off as a garden, so please heed any signs or marked areas, and be aware of any livestock.

 Dogs are welcome at Gillerthwaite, but remember that not everyone loves and understands them as much as you do - particularly our resident livestock, or other people's children.

-The Warden's dog, Liza, and other domestic animals live on site, and this is their home.
+The Managing Warden's dogs and other domestic animals live on site, and this is their home.